pauljwmiller/Week-10---Interfaces-Public/readme.md

 "Interface" or "medium" is an obvious choice, but you might also look up some of his jargon.
 What's a "mediatic condition"?
 What's the difference between catoptric and dioptrics?
 What is the "juridico-geometric sublime"?
 What is an "invisible hand"?
 A "supplement"?
 "Historical materialism"?
 What does it mean that something is "Brechtian"?

+## I'm Staying on the Bus!

+Proceed as per usual below...

 ## Level

 Each Learning Unit has instructions as a txt file in the folder with the scene (Unit01 etc).
 The instructions will tell you what needs to be done for each unit.